Inferring Tie Strength in Temporal Networks: Strong Triadic Closure in Temporal Networks

-\begin{proof}[\Cref{lemma:dynamic}] We prove the lemma for each procedure separately. \begin{itemize} \item \textsc{InsEdge}: Let $e_n=\{u,v\}$ be the new edge.
-If $u$ or $v$ are tight, the price of $e_n$ will be $p(e_n)=0$, and hence $s(v)$ and $s(u)$ do not change.
+\begin{proof}[Proof of \Cref{lemma:dynamic}] We prove the lemma for each procedure separately. \begin{itemize} \item \textsc{InsEdge}: Let $e_n$ be the new hyperedge.
+If $u\in e_n$ is tight, the price of $e_n$ will be $p(e_n)=0$, and hence $s(u)$ for $u\in e_n$ does not change.
 Moreover, $e_n$ is covered.
-If both $u$ and $v$ are not tight, the \textsc{Update} procedure will add $u$ or $v$ to $C$ while maintaining fairness by \Cref{lemma:update}. \item \textsc{DelEdge}: Let $e_d=\{u,v\}$ be the edge that is removed from $E(W)$.
-By updating $s(u)$ and $s(v)$ to their new values $s'(u)=s(u)-p(e_d)$ and $s'(v)=s(v)-p(e_d)$ the vertices $u$ and $v$ might not be tight anymore.
+If all $u\in e_n$ are not tight, the \textsc{Update} procedure will add $u\in e_n$ to $C$ while maintaining fairness by \Cref{lemma:update}. \item \textsc{DelEdge}: Let $e_d$ be the hyperedge that is removed from $E(W)$.
+By updating $s(u)$ for $u\in e_d$ to their new values $s'(u)=s(u)-p(e_d)$ the vertices $u\in e_d$ might not be tight anymore.
 We remove them from $C$, which then might not be a valid vertex cover anymore.
-However, the prices are with $s'(u)$ and $s'(v)$ fair.
-To repair the vertex cover $C$, we call \textsc{Update} with all edges incident to $u$ or $v$ whose other endpoint is not tight.
-These are precisely the edges not covered by $C$.
+However, the prices are with $s'(u)$ fair.
+To repair the vertex cover $C$, we call \textsc{Update} with all edges incident to $u\in e_d$ whose other endpoints are not tight.
+These are precisely the hyperedges not covered by $C$.
 After running \textsc{Update}($F$), $C$ is a vertex cover, and fairness is maintained (\Cref{lemma:update}). \item \textsc{DecWeight}: Decreasing the weight of $w(v)$ can affect the fairness.
-Hence, we have to adapt, i.e., lower, the prices of the edges incident to $v$.
-By setting the prices of edges $e$ incident to $v$ to $p(e)=0$, fairness is restored.
-However, this might affect the tightness of neighbors of $v$ because a formerly tight neighbor $x$ might not be tight after setting $p(\{v,x\})=0$.
-Hence, we remove $v$ and neighbors that are not tight anymore from $C$ and collect all non-covered edges from neighbors $x$ of $v$ into the set $F$, including non-covered edges $\{v,x\}$.
+Hence, we have to adapt, i.e., lower, the prices of the hyperedges incident to $v$.
+By setting the prices of hyperedges $e$ incident to $v$ to $p(e)=0$, fairness is restored.
+However, this might affect the tightness of neighbors of $v$ because a formerly tight neighbor $x$ connected by a hyperedge $f$ might not be tight after setting $p(f)=0$.
+Hence, we remove $v$ and neighbors that are not tight anymore from $C$ and collect all non-covered hyperedges from neighbors $x$ of $v$ into the set $F$.
 The set $F$ contains all edges that are not covered.
 Calling \textsc{Update} on the set $F$ leads to a valid vertex cover $C$ while maintaining fairness (\Cref{lemma:update}).